absinthe0223/guide/Operating-Model/Working-Together.md

 We believe in bringing our whole selves to our work practice.
 Our personal and inner lives will affect our work, and vice versa.
 In order for us to work well together, it helps to know how we're doing beyond just project updates.

-In this spirit, we do a daily checkin in the \#daily-checkin channel on Slack.
-For each of the three categories _personal_, _work_, and _inner_, we give a 1-5 rating \(1 = terrible, 5 = awesome\) and some brief words about how we're feeling in each of those areas.
+In this spirit, we do a daily check-in in the #daily-checkin channel on Slack.
+For each of the three categories _personal_, _work_, and _inner_, we give a 1-5 rating (1 = terrible, 5 = awesome) and some brief words about how we're feeling in each of those areas.

-Anything safe for work can be shared, with the understanding that anything shared during checkins is strictly confidential unless explicitly stated otherwise.
+Anything safe for work can be shared, with the understanding that anything shared during check-ins is strictly confidential unless explicitly stated otherwise.

 We also do spoken check-ins at the start of every tactical meeting.